sjs-sudo/PortfolioWebsite/content/_index.md

 ---

 Welcome!
-This is the portfolio website of the director, performer and visual artist Jasmin Schädler.
+This is the portfolio website of the director, performer and media artist Jasmin Schädler.